nunocoracao/n9o.xyz/content/posts/202310-blowfish-tutorial/index.md

 Now let’s configure the theme.

 {{< alert  d>}}
-**FYI** This guide will not cover in detail what each parameter available in Blowfish does - for everything available and how to use it check [Blowfish documentation](https://blowfish.page/docs/configuration/#theme-parameters) for every option in every file.
+**FYI** This guide will not cover in detail what each parameter available in Blowfish does – for everything available and how to use it, check [Blowfish documentation](https://blowfish.page/docs/configuration/#theme-parameters) for every option in every file.
 {{< /alert >}}

 ### menus.en.toml
 This file defines your menu structure, for the top banner and the footer.
-For this guide let’s create two menu sections: one for _Posts_ and one for _Tags_.
+For this guide, let’s create two menu sections: one for _Posts_ and one for _Tags_.
 - **Posts** - will display the full list of entries
 - **Tags** - automatically generated based on tags placed on each article

-To achieve this make sure the following entries existing in the **menus.en.toml** file.
-Once you do this you should see the menus appearing with a new **hugo server** run.
+To achieve this, make sure the following entries exist in the **menus.en.toml** file.
+Once the changes are done, you should see the menus appearing by re-running **hugo server**.

 ```toml
 [[main]]